pingcap/tispark/docs/userguide.md

 1 row selected (1.97 seconds)
 ```

+## TiSpark on PySpark
+A python package build for supporting Python language with TiSpark
+Please refer to [this document](../python/README.md) for usage.

 ## FAQ

 Q: What are the pros/cons of independent deployment as opposed to a shared resource with an existing Spark / Hadoop cluster?